 There are a couple different functions used for transmission of data.
-Data can be placed within the output buffer manually, incrementing the head and tail buffer pointers appropriately.
-If one of the following functions is not called, however, the driver interrupt for the appropriate serial-port will be disabled, which means that no values will be transmitted.
-This gives control over when the transmission of data within the outbound buffer to begin.
+You can actually place data within the output buffer manually, incrementing the head and tail buffer pointers appropriately.
+If you do not call one of the following functions, however, the driver interrupt for the appropriate serial-port will be disabled, which means that no values will be transmitted.
+This allows you to control when you wish the transmission of data within the outbound buffer to begin.
 Once the interrupts are enabled, it is dangerous to manipulate the values of the outbound buffer, as well as the values of the buffer pointer.

-putsern Arguments: unsigned char outch, COM c
+putsern

-Return value: int return_value
+Arguments: unsigned char outch, COM c Return value: int return_value putsersn